ruricolist/overlord/README.md

 Importing from a language with multiple namespaces into a language with multiple namespaces would create a Cartesian product problem.

 The one exception is macros.
-A Racket-style single namespace for run-time bindings and macros would not make sense in Overlord where modules can be dynamically reloaded.
+A single namespace for run-time bindings and macros would not make sense in Overlord where modules can be dynamically reloaded.

 Because Overlord imports bindings rather than values, modules are always loaded lazily.
 A module is never actually loaded until a